New In for Women

 The first success was American.
 The perfume My Sin, formulated by Maria Zède, stood out from the time it was launched in the United States in 1925.
 It wasn’t until 1927 that a legendary fragrance was born in France: Arpège.

-For her 30th birthday, Jeanne Lanvin wanted to give Marguerite, who by then had become Marie-Blanche de Polignac, a unique perfume developed by renowned perfumer André Fraysse.
+For her 30th birthday, Jeanne Lanvin wanted to give Marguerite, a unique perfume developed by renowned perfumer André Fraysse.
 When Marie-Blanche smelled this composition for the first time, featuring notes of Bulgarian rose, Grasse jasmine, honeysuckle, and lily of the valley, she exclaimed: “It’s like an arpeggio.”
 It was a complete success, and Arpège became the ultimate symbol of Jeanne’s love for her daughter.

 In 1933, true to her pioneering spirit, Jeanne Lanvin launched the very first “eau mixte”: L’eau de Lanvin.